 In general, children are known for their distractible, high-energy behaviors.
 Parents everywhere will undoubtedly have days when they throw up their hands, feeling tired of repeating their requests or chasing their kids around the house.

-These types of repeated behaviors may cause parents to wonder if their child has an attention deficit problem like attention-deficit/hyperactivity disorder (ADHD).
+These types of repeated behaviors may cause parents to wonder if their kid's attention span is suffering from a serious problem like attention-deficit/hyperactivity disorder (ADHD).
 After all, they may check quite a few of the boxes that describe ADHD-like behavior.

 However, many children who appear to have ADHD don’t have the disorder at all—they’re simply a high-energy kid.
 It’s very important to avoid jumping to a diagnosis and learning all the facts about ADHD before reaching a conclusion.